Syrians face earthquakes after decades of destruction - ExBulletin

 I have heard stories of Syrian Christians who received family members evacuated from the earthquake zone and shared the gospel with their non-Christian relatives.

-Tucker said her team goes through Gideon-like seasons where God reduces their numbers, like Gideon in the Bible.
+Tucker said her team is having a Gideon-like season where God reduced their numbers, like Gideon in the Bible.
 In Judges 7, God orders Gideon to reduce the number of men in his army.

 “Our team has gotten really small this season where the work around us is almost limitless, and so it was a real test point for our team to trust in the Lord,” said Tucker.